-Settlement awards are likely to be sizable and would encompass damages such as medical bills, lost wages, loss of consortium and pain and suffering.
+Settlement amounts or payouts are likely to be sizable and would encompass damages such as medical bills, lost wages, loss of consortium and pain and suffering.
 The overall settlement is likely to be in the billions of dollars.

 In this article, our Zantac lawyers will discuss:

 - 1. When will the Zantac lawsuit be settled?

 - 2. How are settlement payouts negotiated?